OHI-4site/pal-prep/prep/README.md

-### Ocean Health Index goal prep folders
+## Ocean Health Index Goal Prep Folders

-This folder contains sub-folders fo all goals and sub-goals in the Palmyra Ocean Health Index.
+This folder contains sub-folders for all goals and sub-goals in the Palmyra Ocean Health Index assessment.

 | Goal                        | Folder |
 | --------------------------- | ------ |